-- 19. (1) The animals described in Part 1 of the Second Schedule are protected animals. - (2) The plants described in Part 2 of the Second Schedule are protected plants. - (3) Subject to subsection (4), the Governor in Council may from time to time amend the Second Schedule by way of Notice laid before the Legislative Council and published in the Gazette. - (4) Before publishing any amendment to the Second Schedule, or from time to time to give consideration to the need for amendment of the Second Schedule, the Governor in Council shall consult such other persons as he considers appropriate as to the living organisms, habitats or other components of biodiversity are of principal importance in St Helena and ought to be protected under this Ordinance.
+- 19. (1) The animals described in Part 1 of the Second Schedule are protected animals. - (2) The plants described in Part 2 of the Second Schedule are protected plants.

-- (5) In respect of any living organism, habitat or other component of biodiversity included in a list published under this section, the Chief Environmental Officer shall give consideration to the need to designate an area to be a national conservation area in order to conserve, restore or enhance such living organism, habitat or other component of biodiversity and shall either- - (a) in cases where the necessary responsibility has been transferred to him under section 6(a) of the Land Planning and Development Control Ordinance, 2013, prepare such Development Management Plans under that Ordinance as he considers necessary; or - (b) in other cases, develop a proposal or recommendation for the establishment of a national conservation area.
+- (3) Subject to subsection (4), the Governor in Council may from time to time amend the Second Schedule by order and shall as soon as practicable lay notice thereof before the Legislative Council. - (4) Before publishing any amendment to the Second Schedule, or from time to time to give consideration to the need for amendment of the Second Schedule, the Governor in Council shall consult such other persons as he considers appropriate as to the living organisms, habitats or other components of biodiversity are of principal importance in St Helena and ought to be protected under this Ordinance. - (5) In respect of any living organism, habitat or other component of biodiversity included in a list published under this section, the Chief Environmental Officer shall give consideration to the need to designate an area to be a national conservation area in order to conserve, restore or enhance such living organism, habitat or other component of biodiversity and shall either- - (a) in cases where the necessary responsibility has been transferred to him under section 6(a) of the Land Planning and Development Control Ordinance, 2013, and any subordinate Regulations, prepare such Development Management Plans under that Ordinance as he considers necessary; or - (b) in other cases, develop a proposal or recommendation for the establishment of a national conservation area.